flintlib/flint/doc/source/fmpz_poly_factor.rst

     It will attempt to find a small prime such that `f` modulo `p` has a minimal number of factors.
 If it cannot find a prime giving less than ``cutoff`` factors it aborts.
-Then it decides a `p`-adic precision to lift the factors to, hensel lifts, and finally calls Zassenhaus recombination.
+Then it decides a `p`-adic precision to lift the factors to, Hensel lifts, and finally calls Zassenhaus recombination.

     Assumes that `\operatorname{len}(f) \geq 2`.